mousam-97/mousam-97/README.md

 Software Engineer with strong design and problem-solving skills.
 Passionate about building Great Products.
 Working experience with Fortune 500 companies as well as early stage product-based startups.
 The Mission and Passion of my life is to empower Humanity through Technology.

-* 🌍  I'm based in Assam, India
+* 🌍  I'm based in India
 * ✉️  You can contact me at [mousam.kalita.official@gmail.com](mailto:mousam.kalita.official@gmail.com)
 * 🚀  I'm currently working on [Premagic](http://app.premagic.com) Software
 * 🧠  I'm learning Frontend/React/Javascript